lehaboy28/catapult-server/README.md

 ## Running symbol-server

-symbol-server executable can be used either to run different types of nodes and to launch new networks.
-Find in this section the instructions on how to run symbol-server.
+symbol-server executable can be used either to run different types of nodes or to launch new networks.
+This section contains the instructions on how to run the symbol-server for various purposes.

 ### Test Network Node

-Developers can deploy net test nodes to experiment with the offered transaction set in a live network without the loss of valuable assets.
+Developers can deploy test net nodes to experiment with the offered transaction set in a live network without the loss of valuable assets.

 To run a test net node, follow [this guide](https://nemtech.github.io/guides/network/running-a-test-net-node.html#running-a-test-net-node).